Devographics/capture/README.md

 `yarn build`

+### Generate the screenshots

-Then you can use the following command to run the captures:
+You can use the following command to run the captures:

 ```sh
 ./capture ../StateOfCSS-2020 ../screenshots/css_2020